veryalien/mycobit/doc/Instruction_set.md

 Brief "cheat sheet" details for the complete mycobit instruction set.

-Command bytes have an instruction high nibble and a data low nibble.
+Command bytes have an instruction high nibble and a Data low nibble.
 When entering commands in the editor the high nibble is shown first with the low nibble underneath.

 For example the commands 41 54 would be shown in the editor as: